 New street connections are expected as more growth occurs in the area of Black Lake, Kaiser Road and US 101.
-The planned connection from Kaiser Road to Black Lake Boulevard south of US 101 will create a new north-south corridor parallel to Black Lake Boulevard.
+The planned connection from Kaiser Road to Black Lake Boulevard south of US 101 will create a new north-south corridor parallel to Black Lake Boulevard, and will help connect the northwest UGA to US 101 and the west end of Harrison Avenue.
 Consistent with standards, this new 2-lane major collector will include bike lanes, sidewalks, planter strips, trees, lighting and a curved design to slow vehicle speeds.